seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 In all his dressings, characts, titles, forms,
 Be an arch-villain; believe it, royal prince:
 If he be less, he's nothing; but he's more,
-Had I more name for badness. …
+Had I more name for badness. ...

 **DUKE VINCENTIO**
-… By mine honesty,
+...
+By mine honesty,
-If she be mad—as I believe no other—
+If she be mad---as I believe no other---
 Her madness hath the oddest frame of sense,
 Such a dependency of thing on thing,
-As e'er I heard in madness. …
+As e'er I heard in madness. ...

 **ISABELLA**
-… O gracious duke,
+...
+O gracious duke,
 Harp not on that, nor do not banish reason
 For inequality; but let your reason serve
 To make the truth appear where it seems hid,
-And hide the false seems true. …
+And hide the false seems true. ...

 **DUKE VINCENTIO**
-… Many that are not mad
+...
+Many that are not mad
 Have, sure, more lack of reason.
 What would you say?

 **ISABELLA**